2018 Utility Staffing Survey Results – Part I

 Accounts per employee

 To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I came up with the number of accounts billed annually per employee.
-This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing and 4 for quarterly billing) then divided that product by the total number of office employees.
+This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing, and 3 for three times a year billing) then divided that product by the total number of office employees.
 The higher the result, the more efficient the office should be.

 One disclaimer applies.
-At least two of the top six most efficient offices are local governments where payments are taken in a different department, so their staffing numbers do not include cashiers.
+Two of the top five most efficient offices are local governments where payments are taken in a different department, so their staffing numbers do not include cashiers.

 Annual customer turnover